Optimal Power Flow for DC Networks with Robust Feasibility and Stability Guarantees: Introduction

+Similar to other power systems, a DC network should work at a stable operating point that satisfies all operational constraints.
+The classic method to compute such an operating point is to formulate and solve an optimal power flow (OPF) problem.
+An OPF problem finds the optimal generation schedule corresponding to the system operating point that maximizes economic welfare while satisfying various physical and operational constraints.

+Solving OPF problems to optimality with an AC power flow model is generally challenging due to the associated nonconvexity~\cite{lehmann2016ac}.
+Many research efforts have been devoted to improve OPF tractability using approximation and relaxation methods~\cite{molzahn2018survey}.
+Recent research has also studied OPF problems for DC networks (\mbox{DN-OPF})~ \cite{farasat2015ga, gan2014optimal,li2018optimal,garces2018newton, inam2016stability,7464840}.
+Note that DN-OPF problems are fundamentally different from the so-called ``\mbox{DC-OPF}'' problems~\cite{stott2009dc}: 1) A DC-OPF problem is a simplified OPF problem for an AC system where the nonlinear AC power flow equations are linearized.
+Conversely, a \mbox{DN-OPF} problem considers the nonlinear power flow equations that accurately model the physics of a DC network.
+2) While a DC-OPF problem is usually convex, a general DN-OPF problem is a nonconvex optimization problem~ \cite{garces2018newton}.

-A variety of methods have been applied to solve DN-OPF problems.
+A variety of methods have been applied to solve \mbox{DN-OPF} problems.
 In~ \cite{farasat2015ga}, a genetic algorithm is applied to solve the OPF problem for a DC distribution system.
 In~ \cite{montoya2018linear}, linearization techniques are used to simplify the problem.
-Other methods~ \cite{gan2014optimal, li2018optimal, montoya2018opf} employ second-order cone programming and quadratic convex programming to relax a DN-OPF problem into a convex formulation.
-This existing work demonstrates the capability to effectively solve various DN-OPF problems.
+Other methods~ \cite{gan2014optimal, li2018optimal} employ second-order cone programming (SOCP) and quadratic convex programming to relax a DN-OPF problem into a convex formulation.
+The existing works demonstrate the capability to effectively solve various deterministic DN-OPF problems.